 It is natural for businesses to seek growth and expand market share and profit.
 To these ends, many of their strategies and actions are geared towards increasing efficiency and reducing costs.
 For example, there can be considerable gains from sharing industry knowledge, cooperating with competitors to tackle common challenges, obtaining competitors’ strategies and pricing practices, discovering the credit background of a customer, joining with other players to buy raw material and conducting research, or jointly producing goods or services, and many others.
 However, these valid justifications for greater cooperation notwithstanding, companies may inadvertently violate Antitrust Law.

 Antitrust law has serious consequences for businesses, even small businesses, because of the severity of penalties for violations.
 It affects many business decisions, ranging from small ones (a simple buying decision) to large (mergers).
 Likewise, antitrust law has a considerable impact on ordinary consumers, even though most of them are not aware of such.
-These antitrust laws can save consumers million or even billions of dollars a year in illegal overcharges.
+These antitrust laws can save consumers millions or even billions of dollars a year in illegal overcharges.
 Therefore, we think it is the best that everyone be acquainted with the basic principles of antitrust law, especially those involved in the business world (in any capacity!).

 What is Antitrust Law?